thetestybites

 Frequently asked

-Can I use frozen artichoke hearts?
+Can I use water-packed artichoke hearts instead of marinated?

 Can I make this in a slow cooker?